-Smart Grid and Advanced Metering Infrastructure (AMI) initiatives bring greater levels of communication and interoperability to the nation’s electrical grid.
+Advanced Metering Infrastructure (AMI) and Smart Grid initiatives bring greater levels of communication and interoperability to the nation’s electrical grid.
 These technologies enable electric utilities to monitor their networks more closely, respond to outages more quickly, and provide consumers with real-time data on their power usage.

-From evaluating the ever-changing technologies and designing networks to making the business case for an investment, CTC offers municipal and cooperative utilities an integrated approach to addressing their Smart Grid and AMI needs.
+From evaluating the ever-changing technologies and designing networks to making the business case for an investment, CTC offers municipal and cooperative utilities an integrated approach to addressing their AMI and Smart Grid needs.
 Our core strength in this area is our commitment to local governments and public utilities—we work exclusively for public and non-profit clients.

 We know and understand the AMI equipment available on the market today, and we have first-hand experience in evaluating rate cases for proposed AMI initiatives.
 Complementing our knowledge of AMI technologies is our extensive experience in planning, designing, and engineering advanced communications networks.
 We have a deep understanding of how investments in AMI technologies can be leveraged and coordinated with the deployment of fiber optic networks.